mindspore-ai/infrastructure/README.md

 There are two containers inside, one is nginx with fancy index module and the other is rsync server, please visit [official repo website](https://repo.mindspore.cn)

 # Clusters
-Now all mindspore components are deployed into two HuaweiCloud k8s clusters[CCE].
+Now all mindspore components are deployed into two HuaweiCloud k8s cluster[CCE].
 They are:

 1. CCE on cn-north-1 which are all x86 based nodes